RituRaniGithub/Hospital-Data-Migration-and-Database-Operations/README.md

 # Hospital Data Migration and Operation System using MySQL

 ## Project Overview
-The goal of this project was to convert hospital data maintained in spreadsheets into a structured SQL database and fix common operational issues such as duplicate doctor appointments, missing data links, and limited reporting capability.
+The goal of this project was to convert hospital data, currently maintained in spreadsheets, into a structured SQL database and address common operational issues, including duplicate doctor appointments, missing data links, and limited reporting capabilities.

 ## Problem Statement
 Hospitals often begin by storing operational data such as patient records, doctor schedules, appointments, and billing information in spreadsheets.